wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Deployment/Nameservers.md

 ----------

 >     Linode: NS1.LINODE.COM NS2.LINODE.COM NS3.LINODE.COM NS4.LINODE.COM NS5.LINODE.COM

+Once you have changed the nameservers for your domain to linode with your domain name registrar you have to add your domain to linode you can do that by following [this](https://techdocs.akamai.com/cloud-computing/docs/create-a-domain)

 -----------